College of Business > Faculty > A to Z listing of Faculty > William Sander

 1 E. Jackson Blvd.
 DePaul Center 6217 Chicago, IL 60604

 Resource Economics, Cornell University, 1978MRP, Regional Planning, Cornell University, 1975BA, Economics, University of Illinois, 1971

 William Sander is a professor emeritus in the Department of Economics at the Driehaus College of Business.
 Before taking emeritus status in 2019, Sander served as a professor of economics.

-William Sander is a Professor of Economics at DePaul University.
-He is also an economic consultant for the Federal Reserve Bank of Chicago.
-He has taught at DePaul from 1980 to 1984 and since 1987.
+Currently, Sander is an economic consultant for the Federal Reserve Bank of Chicago.

 His research interests include urban economic development and education economics.
 His work has been published in the Journal of Law and Economics, the Journal of Urban Economics, the Journal of Labor Economics, Annals of Regional Science and Papers in Regional Science.

 Sander was the recipient of a Rockefeller Foundation postdoctoral fellowship in the Philippines.
 He has also taught at the University of the Philippines and the University of Illinois at Urbana-Champaign.

 Sander began teaching at DePaul in 1980, where he taught courses on the economics of low-income countries, urban economics, and introduction to economic issues.